qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 Often, these teams feel so much pressure that they do not feel they have time for any improvements, however promising these might seem.
-For instance adding automated tests, making builds more stable, ...
+For instance adding automated tests, making builds more stable, or even something as basic as simplifying build scripts so that all developers can add tests or split files.

 These teams seem to be caught in a vicious cycle that becomes worse over time, as defects tend to increase when improvements are left out.
-Improvements like adding unit and other automated tests often have a noticeable effect on the longer term, which makes it hard to claim time for these.
+Improvements like adding unit and other automated tests are often understood to have a noticeable effect only on the medium to long term, which makes it hard to claim time for these.
 Investing in improvements would have a devastating effect on the amount the feature work the team could get done.
 Or has it?

+@TODO sketch this in a diagram of effects as well (possibly miro)

 # Getting insight in your work: flow distribution